 - The nibble

 A good cop/ bad cop negotiation refers to tactical bargaining between two parties to benefit from the other party’s detriment.
 It occurs amid two parties’ negotiation when two people in the same party deal with the other party as good and bad.

 Good Cop Bad Cop Tactic Example -1

-For example, the police want to ask some questions in a police station, but the prisoner would not want to say anything.
+For example, the police want to ask questions at a police station, but the prisoner would not want to say anything.
 So, two police officers plan to play a game, and one acts like a rude, devilish person so that he can ask the question fiercely.
 On the other hand, another police officer interrogates the prisoner politely.
-After comparing the two policemen, the prisoner decisively told the information and admitted his fault to the gentle policeman.
+Finally, the prisoner shared all information with them.